d-xo/weird-erc20/readme.md

 Some tokens (e.g. openzeppelin) revert when attempting to transfer to `address(0)`.

-This may break systems that expect to be able to burn tokens by transfering them to `address(0)`.
+This may break systems that expect to be able to burn tokens by transferring them to `address(0)`.

 *example*: [RevertToZero.sol](./src/RevertToZero.sol)